browserstack/karma-browserstack-example/README.md

 =========

 Sample for using karma-browserstack-launcher to run Karma tests (QUnit framework) on BrowserStack infrastructure.
+One test is failing on purpose as a demo of BrowserStack catching bugs in different browsers.

 ###Clone this repository
 - `git clone https://github.com/nidhimj22/karma-browserstack-example.git`